Hormonal control of digestion

 - Proteins, for example, insulin produced in the pancreas.

-- Peptides, for example, antidiuretic hormone (ADH) produced in the kidneys.
+- Peptides, for example, antidiuretic hormone (ADH) produced in the hypothalamus.

 - Glucoproteins, for example, follicle-stimulating hormone (FSH) produced in the ovary.